friederikequint/SanityApp/README.md

 - Local data storage for mood entries
 - Modular project structure for easy customization
 - Unit tests and UI tests included
+- Only allows mood entries between 6:00 p.m. and 11:59 p.m. (time zone is set automatically, but can be overridden in the settings)
+- Daily reminders can be activated in the settings

 ---
 ## Getting Started